revisit-studies/reVISit-studies.github.io/tutorials.md

 <img src="{{ path }}firebase_steps/step22.jpg" alt="Console" style="border: 2px solid black; border-radius: 5px;">

-The last step is to link your browser to your app through a debug key.
+Now we will link your browser to your app through a debug key.

 - Navigate to http://localhost:8080 and click on any demo study.